-Honoring the Female Heroine: 2nd Lt.
+Honoring the American Heroine: The Story of 2nd Lt.
 Elsie S. Ott

 Mar 10, 2017

 Imagine never being on an airplane before and only given 24 hours to prepare for the supplies and preparations that will be needed for the responsibility of handling multiple incoming military patients.
 This scenario greeted Army Air Force 2nd Lt.
 Elsie Ott in January 1943 as she and her crew conducted the first intercontinental aeromedical evacuation for injured patients during World War II.
 Ott later became the first female recipient of the United States Air Medal.